ak80/edu/src/main/resources/catalogs/DesignPatterns.md

 # Design Patterns

-Credit goes to the Gang of Four, Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.
+Credit goes to the Gang of Four: Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.

 ## Creational Patterns
  * **Abstract Factory**: Provide an interface for creating families of related or dependant objects without specifying their concrete classes.